In This Guide

 Typical flow for a Brisbane small business:

-- Signup and audit: devices, accounts, risks, backups, and quick wins.
+- Signup & audit: devices, accounts, risks, backups, and quick wins documented.

-- Agent install: remote tool, antivirus/EDR, and monitoring.
+- Agent install: remote tool, antivirus/EDR, and monitoring agent rolled out in the background.

-- Triage: tech connects, runs checks, and applies a safe fix.
+- Triage: tech connects via TeamViewer/AnyDesk/RustDesk, runs checks, applies a safe fix.

-- Escalate if needed: vendor call, change request, or onsite booking.
+- Escalate if needed: vendor call, change request, or onsite booking at $205/hr.

-- Close and report: notes, prevention tips, and monthly summary.
+- Close & report: notes, prevention tips, and a monthly summary email.

 Weather and infrastructure